 Applications will be reviewed approximately three (3) weeks after the deadline and applicants should know the outcome of their application approximately four (4) weeks following the deadline date.

-Seventy-five percent (75%) of the total amount granted will be forwarded with confirmation of approval.
-The remaining twenty-five percent (25%) will be sent upon receipt and acceptance of the follow-up report.
+75% of the total amount granted will be forwarded with confirmation of approval.
+The remaining 25% will be sent upon receipt and acceptance of the follow-up report.

 Late applications will not be considered.

 7. Funding Obligations